danchyy/Basketball_Analytics/README.md

-# ML-and-DS
+# Basketball Analytics

-Repository which contains various scripts and its appropriate data from Kaggle datasets and competitions as well as from datasets found around the Web.
+This repository and scripts in it will be focusing on the statistics revolving around NBA and basketball in general.

 All code is written in Python using the Jupyter Notebooks which allow live preview of the images and thus making it nice and easy to analyze and visualize data.

-As I am a big basketball fan, most of the scripts will be focusing on the statistics revolving around NBA and basketball in general.

 Current mini "projects":